Advances in Prosthetic Function

 Outro: This concludes this episode of Neuro Pathways.
 You can find additional podcast episodes on our website, clevelandclinic.org/neuropodcast, or subscribe to the podcast on iTunes, Google Play, Spotify, or wherever you get your podcasts.
 And don't forget you can access real-time updates from experts in Cleveland Clinic's Neurological Institute on our Consult QD website, that's consultqd.clevelandclinic.org/neuro, or follow us on Twitter @CleClinicMD.
 And thank you for listening.

-A Cleveland Clinic podcast for medical professionals exploring the latest research discoveries and clinical advances in the fields of neurology and neurosurgery.
+A Cleveland Clinic podcast for medical professionals exploring the latest research discoveries and clinical advances in the fields of neurology, neurosurgery, neurorehab and psychiatry.
 Learn how the landscape for treating conditions of the brain, spine and nervous system is changing from experts in Cleveland Clinic's Neurological Institute.